jennifer-jiang/backend-onboarding-project/README.md

     - `price`: the price of the item
   - Response:
     - `uuid`: the newly created item's uuid
+- [ ] `DELETE /items/:uuid` - deletes an item
+  - Response:
+    - non 200 status code if there was a failure, 200 status code if it suceeded
 - [ ] `POST /order` - creates an order
   - Input (Body, in json or form data)
     - `itemId`: the uuid corresponding with the item